huwred/Umbraco.Community.FullCalendar.Block/README.md

 **Umbraco.Community.FullCalendar.Block** easy to use rich HTML backoffice preview for the fullcalendar js component

 ## Usage
 This package installs a custom Angular preview for the Block Grid editor in the backoffice.
+It uses the fullcalendar javascript plugin to display events.

 When setting up a block to be part of the Grid, setting the 'Custom View' property to `fullcallendar.html` will generate preview HTML for the calendar.